COVID-19 VISITOR INFORMATION (last updated on 09.08.20)

-- The Greenbrier Valley Visitors Center is temporarily closed.
-However, the staff is available by phone and email, Monday through Friday from 9 a.m. to 5 p.m.
+- The Greenbrier Valley Visitors Center is open.
+The staff is also available by LiveChat, phone and email, Monday through Saturday from 10 a.m. to 5 p.m.
 304-645-1000, firstname.lastname@example.org

 This outbreak has caused challenges on a global scale, but it's our friends and families and their wellbeing that we all hold most dear.
-We wish you and yours good health and look forward to happier and healthier times ahead.
+We wish you and yours good health and look forward to seeing you soon.